-This Miele inspired hand painted kitchen is courtesy of Traditional Painter, Martin Guest hand painted a wooden kitchen in Bournheath, Worcestershire.
+This Miele inspired hand painted kitchen is courtesy of Traditional Painter, Martin Guest.
+It was a wooden kitchen in Bournheath, Worcestershire.
 As well as many interesting architectural and design details, the kitchen was well equipped with Miele appliances.

 Here you can see the hand painted kitchen with your back to the appliances.